smerchan/smerchan.github.io/_posts/2017-6-28-Introduction-to-Support-Vector-Machines-Motivation-and-Basics.md

 mathjax: true
 ---

+## Introduction
 In this post, you will learn about the basics of Support Vector Machines (SVM), which is a well-regarded supervised machine learning algorithm.
 This technique needs to be in everyone's tool-bag especially people who aspire to be a data scientist one day.
 Since there's a lot to learn about, I'll introduce SVM to you across two posts so that you can have a coffee break in between :)

+## Motivation
-First, let us try to understand how SVM works in the context of a binary classification problem.
+First, let us try to understand the motivation behind SVM in the context of a binary classification problem.
 In a binary classification problem, our data belong to two classes and we try to find a decision boundary that splits the data into those two classes while making minimum mistakes.
 Consider the diagram below which represents our (hypothetical) data on a 2-d plane.
 As we can see, the data is divided into two classes: Pluses and Stars.

 Note: For the sake of simplicity, we'll only consider linearly separable data for now and learn about not linearly separable cases later on.